DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 We'll post announcements here about the course, including links to code.

----

-#### Before the first session
+**Before the first session.**
 Install the **Anaconda** distribution of **Python 3.4** from the download page: <https://www.continuum.io/downloads>.
 If you have trouble, read [this chapter](https://davebackus.gitbooks.io/test/content/installing-python.html), but keep in mind that the Anaconda download page has changed a little since it was written.
 Or come 20 minutes early to the first session and we'll set you up.

+---

 #### Outline